 teaching

-Empower students of statistics and data science with customization, inclusivity, and motivating applications.
+Empower students of statistics and data science with customization and motivating applications.

 I regard the opportunity to teach, mentor, and interact with students as the utmost privilege.
 As a statistician and data science educator, my teaching philosophy is to empower my students so that they can approach their pursuit of statistics with curiosity and confidence.
-Furthermore, I strive to reduce barriers to statistics and data science, especially for students from traditionally underrepresented backgrounds (e.g., race and ethnicity, gender, sexual orientation, and previous background in mathematics).
+Furthermore, I strive to reduce barriers to statistics and data science for all students, regardless of their previous mathematical background.

 Below is a selected list of my teaching and mentoring experiences: